barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

 #### Missions

+1. Survey the star at Pandora for solar flare activity.
+A survey by an actual scout would do wonders to convince people that this GeDeCo colony is safe to relocate to.

+2. ?

+3. ?

 ##### In Progress

 - Take a research team to 971-852 and pick them back up a month later.